Key Takeaways

 biBerk

 biBerk is most affordable for consumer-facing and activity-based industries.
-These include fitness services (21% savings), cleaning services and real estate & property services (20% savings each), and recreation & sports (18% savings).
-Coverage follows a standard GL structure with a useful endorsement menu, including cyber liability, liquor liability, and tools coverage, but sublimit details aren't publicly documented and there's no contractor-specific broad form.
+These include fitness services (21% savings), cleaning services and real estate and property services (20% savings each) and recreation and sports (18% savings).
+Coverage follows a standard GL structure with a useful endorsement menu, including cyber liability, liquor liability and tools coverage, but sublimit details aren't publicly documented and there's no contractor-specific broad form.

 Where biBerk performs best:

-• Low-COI-frequency businesses comfortable with fully digital self-service
+• Fits low-COI-frequency businesses that prefer fully digital self-service

-• Food, beverage or fitness operations wanting affordable coverage online
+• Supports food, beverage or fitness operations that want affordable online coverage

-• Mid-sized businesses with 20 to 49 employees comparing value across carriers
+• Works for mid-sized businesses with 20 to 49 employees comparing value across carriers

 Where biBerk performs less competitively:

-• Contractors or landlord-facing businesses needing fast, reliable COIs
+• Falls short for contractors or landlord-facing businesses that need fast, reliable COIs

-• Operations needing complex endorsements or contractor-specific coverage features
+• Limits options for operations that need complex endorsements or contractor-specific coverage features

 Company Image